goh-joshua/tp/docs/UserGuide.md

 - Ensure you're using the correct flags (e.g., `-an` not `-name`)
 - See [Command Reference](#command-reference) for exact syntax

-**"Invalid date format"**

-- Use DDMMYYYY format only (e.g., 25122024)
-- No spaces, dashes, or slashes in dates
-- Ensure day/month values are valid (01-31 for days, 01-12 for months)

-**"Athlete/Organization/Contract not found"**
+**"Error: Athlete/Organization/Contract not found"**

 - Use `find` commands to locate the exact name
 - Check for typos or extra spaces
-- Names are case-sensitive and must match exactly

-**"Athlete/Organization/Contract already exists"**
+**"Error: This Athlete/Organization/Contract already exists in playbook.io"**

 - Athlete name + sport combinations must be unique
 - Organization names must be unique
 - Contracts must have unique parameter combinations
 - Try slightly different name variations if needed

-**"Error: Amount must be a positive integer within valid range"**
+**"Error: Amount should be a numeric integer between 1 and 9,223,372,036,854,775,807(inclusive).
+Do not include currency symbols or commas.**
 - Contract amounts must be positive integers only
 - Maximum supported amount: 9,223,372,036,854,775,807
 - No commas, currency symbols, or decimal points allowed